Approved January 29, 2018

-A. DUTY TO REPORT
+A. DUTY TO REPORT FOR EMPLOYEES

 University employees who become aware of or reasonably suspect any incidents of Sexual Misconduct must promptly report the information to the Title IX Coordinator.
 The university must also issue timely warnings about crimes that pose a threat to students and employees.
 Employees who have reason to believe that a child (anyone under 18 years old) has been subjected to sexual violence or other forms of abuse or neglect, or who observe a child being subjected to conditions or circumstances which would reasonably result in such abuse or neglect, must report the situation to the nearest law enforcement agency or the Idaho Department of Health and Welfare.
-(See BYU Idaho Youth Protection Policy).
+(See BYU-Idaho Youth Protection Policy).

-B. WHERE TO REPORT
+C. WHERE TO REPORT

-If a report of Sexual Misconduct involves potentially criminal acts, the victim should be informed that he or she also has the option of reporting the incident to the Rexburg Police Department at 208-359-3008 and the option to be assisted by campus personnel in notifying such authorities.
-The victim should also be informed that he or she has the right to decline to notify such authorities.
+Any person may report Sexual Misconduct to the Title IX Office, 290 Kimball Building, 208-496-9209 , firstname.lastname@example.org.
+The Title IX Coordinator oversees all Title IX reports and investigations, coordinates the university's response to sex discrimination, and provides any person who reports Sexual Misconduct a written explanation of their rights, options, and available services both on and off campus (including counseling, mental health, victim advocacy, legal assistance, and student financial aid).
+In addition, individuals may submit reports, including anonymous reports, through the university's Title IX website.
+A report of Sexual Misconduct can be made verbally or in writing.
+If a report of Sexual Misconduct involves potentially criminal acts, the victim should be informed that he or she also has the option of reporting the incident to the Rexburg Police Department at 208-359-3008 and the option to be assisted by the Title IX Office or other campus personnel in notifying law enforcement.
+The victim should also be informed that he or she has the right to decline to notify law enforcement.
 In situations where criminal conduct is involved or personal safety is a concern, it is important that victims preserve evidence as necessary to prove the crime occurred or secure a protective order through the court system.
 Victims may elect to seek medical treatment in order to preserve evidence, treat injuries, or prevent sexually transmitted diseases.
 A sexual assault nurse examination can be coordinated by contacting local hospitals or law enforcement.

 Inquiries concerning Title IX and unlawful sex discrimination may be referred to the university'sTitle IX Coordinator.
 The Office for Civil Rights within the U.S. Department of Education (OCR) investigates claims of unlawful sex discrimination, including sexual harassment and sexual violence, in the university's educational programs and activities.
 The OCR may be contacted by email at email@example.com or at http://www2.ed.gov/about/offices/list/ocr/index.html.
 The U.S. Equal Employment Opportunity Commission (EEOC) investigates claims of unlawful employment discrimination, including sexual harassment and sexual violence, in the workplace.
-The EEOC may be contacted by telephone at 800-669-4000 or at http://eeoc.gov/employees/charge.cfm.C.
-COMPLAINT AND ACTIVITY LOG
+The EEOC may be contacted by telephone at 800-669-4000 or at http://eeoc.gov/employees/charge.cfm.

-The university's Title IX Coordinator will maintain a confidential log of Title IX complaints and activity.
+The university's Title IX Coordinator will maintain a confidential log of Title IX reports and activity.
 To the extent that other campus departments receive reports of Sexual Misconduct, are involved with investigations, or conduct any part of the resolution proceedings, they should promptly report this activity to the Title IX Coordinator for entry into the confidential log, even if the complaints are resolved without the involvement of the Title IX Coordinator.